Effective Distant Supervision for Temporal Relation Extraction: Distant Examples

-Table \ref{mask-distanttimex} shows masking for examples collected by identifying anchoring timexes.
-Notably, multi-word timexes result in one mask token per word.
+Notably in Table \ref{mask-distanttimex}, multi-word timexes result in one mask token per word.
 All identified timexes in the examples are masked, even if they are not directly linked to the events in consideration.